ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

   validators: schema // Not required, but gives real-time display of errors });
 ```
 ```svelte
 <input type="text" name="name" bind:value={$form.name} />
 ```

+The `name` attribute is required.
 If you want to exclude a field from this behavior, add a `data-no-custom-validity` attribute to it.

 > Just be aware that since `use:enhance` is needed, it's a "JS required" option.
 Also, some browsers require the `novalidate` attribute on the form itself, to prevent displaying the default constraint messages.